Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Assessment of the fit-quality dependence on redshift

 \section{Assessment of the fit-quality dependence on redshift}

-In Fig.~\ref{fig:cal-qual-2}, we present the \rockstar's fit quality dependence with redshift.
+In Fig.~\ref{fig:cal-qual-2}, we present the \rockstar\ fit quality dependence with redshift.
 The fit-quality (p-value) in Fig.~\ref{fig:cal-qual-2} was estimated from sampling $1000$ points from the likelihood used for the calibration assuming the best-fit parameters.
 On the right panel, we present the histogram projection of the left panel.
-The p-value is the fraction of random catalogs that had a residual higher than the original catalog fit.
-While all the \piccolo\ snapshots were used to produce the left panel of the Figure, only the specific snapshots used for the calibration were used to present the histogram on the right panel to avoid using strongly correlated snapshots.
-Fig.~\ref{fig:cal-qual-2} shows that our model provides robust results for the redshift range $[0, 2]$ and confirms the reasonable choice for $\sigma_{\rm sys}$.
+The p-value is the fraction of random catalogues that had a residual higher than the original catalogue fit.
+While all the \piccolo\ snapshots were used to produce the left panel of the Fig.~\ref{fig:cal-qual-2}, only the specific snapshots used for the calibration were used to present the histogram on the right panel so as to avoid using strongly correlated snapshots.
+Figure~\ref{fig:cal-qual-2} shows that our model provides robust results for the redshift range $[0, 2]$ and confirms that our choice of $\sigma_{\rm sys}$ is reasonable.

 \end{appendix}